| sci.lang.japan FAQ / 6. Word meanings |

 The colour ao (青) is a confusing one, since not only are blue skies said to be aozora (青空), but green traffic lights are also ao.

-The Koujien dictionary's entry also says that ao is the name of sky blue, sea blue and green.
+The Kōjien dictionary's entry also says that ao is the name of sky blue, sea blue and green.
 It also explains that according to one historical explanation, in ancient Japan the only colours were aka, shiro, kuro and ao.
 This dictionary also notes that historically aoi meant a medatanu iro, a "dull colour", and was used even for grey.
-It now covers colours as far apart as ai, a dark blue, midori, green, and sou, the colour of grass.
+It now covers colours as far apart as ai (藍), a dark blue, midori (緑), green, and sō (蒼), a dark green.[1]
+The above illustration shows these three colours according to a Japanese traditional colour website.[2]

 |